Ratstail91/Toy/deep-dive/embedding-toy.md

 ## Embedded API Macros

 The functions intended for usage by the API are prepended with the C macro `TOY_API`.
 The exact value of this macro can vary by platform, or even be empty.
-In addition, the macros defined in [literal.h](https://github.com/Ratstail91/Toy/blob/0.6.0/source/literal.h) are available for use when manipulating literals.
+In addition, the macros defined in [literal.h](https://github.com/Ratstail91/Toy/blob/main/source/toy_literal.h) are available for use when manipulating literals.
 These include:

 * `TOY_IS_*` - check if a literal is a specific type
 * `TOY_AS_*` - cast the literal to a specific type
-* `TOY_TO_*` - create a literal of a specific type
+* `TOY_TO_*_LITERAL` - create a literal of a specific type
 * `TOY_IS_TRUTHY` - check if a literal is truthy
 * `TOY_MAX_STRING_LENGTH` - the maximum length of a string in Toy (can be altered if needed)

 ## Structures Used Throughout Toy

-The main unit of data within Toy's internals is `Toy_Literal`, which can contain any value that can exist within the Toy langauge.
+The main unit of data within Toy's internals is `Toy_Literal`, which can contain any value that can exist within the Toy langauge - even identifiers.
 The exact implementation of `Toy_Literal` may change or evolve as time goes on, so it's recommended that you only interact with literals directly by using the macros and functions outlined [above](#embedded-api-macros).
-See the [types](types) page for information on what datatypes exist in Toy.
+See the [types](types) page for information on exactly what datatypes exist in Toy.

 There are two main "compound structures" used within Toy's internals - the `Toy_LiteralArray` and `Toy_LiteralDictionary`.
 The former is an array of `Toy_Literal` instances stored sequentially in memory for fast lookups, while the latter is a key-value hashmap designed for efficient lookups based on a `Toy_Literal` key.
 These are both accessible via the language as well.